 - A Governing Council Member of the Year displays many great qualities within the organization.
 They have exemplified the ideals of the organization, built relationship and effective teams within their region and have gone above their call to serve our students.

-Platform Representative of the Year
+Platform Committee Member of the Year

 - A Platform Committee Member of the Year is seen to display many qualities related to legislation in the association.
 However, one that has dedicated their time and effort to research and develop a working knowledge of the issues facing our students, our legislative agenda and then educate the students of their region displays qualities worthy of a nomination.